ivostefanovtide/ivostefanovtide/README.md

 - 💞️ I'm looking to collaborate on anything that doesn't involve too much pointless communication back and forth
 - 📫 How to reach me: carrier pigeon, smoke signals, or just yell "free protein shake" near my desk - I'll come running
 - 😄 Pronouns: "Your Majesty" or "Captain Based" take your pick
-- ⚡ Fun fact: I once survived a three - hour PowerPoint presentation without stabbing myself with a pen.
+- ⚡ Fun fact: I once survived a three-hour PowerPoint presentation without stabbing myself with a pen.
 Medal of honor pending 🥇